FakeBuild/Xake/docs/overview.md

 # Build script elements

 You've seen the structure of the script above.
-Let's reiterate them.
+Let's reiterate it.

 ## Script header